 In the part inside Filter() in the Formula above, the icons indicate that the left hand side returns a list of values while the right hand side is a single value.
 Instead the correct formula would be as follow, where the types on both sides are the same:

 Be mindful of the Now() formula: If you are using the Now() formula, consider which precision parameter you're using.
 For example Now("hour") will recalculate once an hour, whereas Now("second") will recalculate 3600 times an hour.
 Using the Now() that matches your need is one way to optimize your doc's performance.

 For a simple optimization, consider switching to the Today() formula instead if that can serve your need.

 Write more atomic formulas: If your formula is performing some complex set of calculations, you can split it up into several different columns or formulas with each one being more atomic.
-This allows Coda to optimize as many of those calculations as possible instead of recalculating them unnecessarily.
+This allows Coda to optimize as many of those calculations as possible.
 This is also helpful in case some of those calculations are repeated across different columns, and you can just reuse the results rather than forcing Coda to recalculate them each time.

 Fix any errors: Coda is much better at understanding & optimizing formulas when they are error free.

 Choose the right column formats to match the type of data: Coda allows you to put data in a column even if it doesn't match the column format.
 However, if you do not choose the correct column format Coda has to be more cautious in calculating them rather than making assumptions and optimizing them.
 Choosing the right column format can also improve calculation performance.